himmytam/Efficient-FIR-code/README.md

 # Efficient-FIR-code : Read the following statement first!

 # Aim
-This is the program about filter the unwanted noise from the ecg signal With the help of c++ doing datas convolution, the filter process can be significantly speeded up, resulting a higher performance.
+   This is the program about filter the unwanted noise from the ecg signal.
+With the help of c++ doing datas convolution, the filter process can be significantly speeded up, resulting a higher performance.

 The main program will be written in python and the data crunching will be achieved in c++ in order to speed up the process The c++ extension for python is built in Window 10:

-**Requirement to run the program**
+#Requirement to run the program

 1. Visual studio 2017 with both the Desktop Development with C++ and Python Development.
   -link to down from Microsoft: https://docs.microsoft.com/en-us/visualstudio/python/installation